AM I ENTITLED TO CHILD BENEFIT?

 - if you are registered in higher education and remain registered during the whole academic year for minimum 27 credits with a degree, credit and/or exam contract;

 - if you are registered for a whole academic year on November 30th at the latest.
 If you registered after this date, you will receive child benefit as of the month following to your registration.

 After approval of your Individual Study Program (ISP), by Student Administrative Services, the number of credits you have registered for is automatically sent to the Database of Higher Education (DHO) that can be viewed by the child benefit organizations.
 Therefore, Student Administrative Services nor Social services will ot fill in the documents concerning child benefit that your parents (or you) may have received.

 - If you change your initial choice of study program and you decide to de-register during the academic year, you will continue to receive child benefit if you register before the end of the month in a new study program.

-- The child benefit legislation differs in the 4 communities in Belgium (Flanders, Brussels, Wallonia and the German community.
+- The child benefit legislation differs in the 4 regions in Belgium (Flanders, Brussels, Wallonia and the German region).
 Therefore you have to inform yourself at the child benefit organizations responsible for the payment or at the Social services' office on your campus.